 From the Arkansas Advocate:

-The University of Arkansas abruptly revoked its offer to the incoming dean of its law school after key Republicans complained about her background and legal position on protections for transgender athletes.
+The University of Arkansas abruptly revoked its offer to the incoming dean of its law school following complaints from key Republicans about her background and legal positions on transgender athletes, sparking complaints that the move violated academic freedom and would chill faculty speech.

-The school cited “key external stakeholders” in its decision to withdraw its offer to Emily Suski less than a week after she had been announced as the law school’s new dean.
+The school cited “key external stakeholders” in its decision to withdraw its offer to Emily Suski less than a week after she was announced as the law school’s new dean.

-A UA spokesperson did not return requests for comment Thursday morning, but the university said in a statement that it “decided to go a different direction in filling the vacancy” following feedback “about the fit” between Suski and the university’s vacancy.
+The university said in a statement that it “decided to go a different direction in filling the vacancy” following feedback “about the fit” between Suski and the university’s vacancy.
+UA spokesperson John Thomas said, to his knowledge, something like this hasn’t happened at the law school previously, and next steps are still being determined.

 “University officials are very grateful for Professor Suski’s interest in the position and continue to hold Professor Suski in high regard,” the statement reads.
 “We wish Professor Suski well as she moves forward with her career.”